solectrus/hosting/guide/external-server/README.md

 ### c) Finish!

 You are done.
-You should see the measurements from your SENEC device in your Solectrus instance:
+You should see the measurements from your SENEC device in your SOLECTRUS instance:

 `http://[YOUR-SERVER-IP-ADDRESS]`